 SATURDAY 13 MAY / 7PM / THE GREAT HALL, ALLEYN’S SCHOOL

 Tickets: £12, £10 concessions, £8 18 & under

 Marie Curie lived an extraordinary life, and made incredible scientific discoveries in the face of unbelievable odds.
 This is her story, replete with breathtaking breakthroughs and seriously silly songs.

-Over 200 artists will be throwing open their doors to you during the two weekends of the Dulwich Festival from 11am–6pm.
-All venues will be open on 9-10 May and many will also be open on 16-17 May.
+Over 250 artists will be throwing open their doors to you during the two weekends of the Dulwich Festival from 11am–6pm.
+All venues will be open on 13–14 May and many will also be open on 20–21 May.

-From bouncy castles to beer tents, handmade children’s t-shirts to homemade cakes, designer jewellery to local photography, the 10th Festival Fair will bring together the essence of SE22.
-New this year is the Love West Dulwich Fair.
-Dulwich Park Fair makes a welcome return.
+From bouncy castles to beer tents, handmade children’s t-shirts to homemade cakes, designer jewellery to local photography, the 12th Festival Fair will bring together the essence of SE22.
+Love West Dulwich Fair and Dulwich Park Fair both make a welcome return.

 Over twenty of the world’s leading street artists have been invited to Dulwich Picture Gallery to study the Baroque paintings and reinterpret them in their own style on walls and pavements around Dulwich creating Dulwich Outdoor Gallery.
-See some of these street works and the paintings that inspired them, and discuss street art with the organiser, Ingrid Beazley.
+See some of these street works and the paintings that inspired them.

 Stay up to date with the festival events as they happen with the Festival Blog.